As an author who writes about British and European royalty, I enjoy focusing on less known royals. Meet Louis Battenberg/ Mountbatten.

 In 1897 he was appointed an aide-de-camp to Queen Victoria.
 He continued in this role during Edward VII and George V’s reigns.
 On the 1st July 1904 he became a rear admiral.
 1907 saw him become a vice admiral and in 1909 he was placed in command of the Third and Fourth Divisions of the Home Fleet.

-Second and First Sea Lord in the British Navy
+Top Jobs in the British Navy

 In 1912 when he was recommended for the prestigious role of First Sea Lord there was again dissent in parliament about Louis not being British by birth.
 To soothe the situation Louis was made an admiral and the Second Sea Lord, answerable to the First Sea Lord, Admiral Sir Francis Bridgeman (1848-1929).
 In late 1912 Louis was promoted to First Sea Lord after Bridgeman and his replacement Arthur Wilson (1842-1921) resigned from the post.